ONE DAY IN TAKAYAMA, JAPAN

 Clayton Hotel – Burlington Road

-Clayton Hotel – Burlington Road (Leeson Street Upper, Dublin, D04 A318) has 502 rooms and suites, so it’s a less personal vibe than at the Leeson Bridge Guesthouse.
-But the rooms are bigger and have A/C, and they have a very tasty breakfast buffet (at 15 EUR extra per person).
+Clayton Hotel – Burlington Road has 502 rooms and suites, so it’s a less personal vibe than at the Leeson Bridge Guesthouse.
+But the rooms are bigger and have A/C and they have a very tasty breakfast buffet.
 Room service, a fitness room, meeting rooms, and work spaces are available, too.

 The Generator Hostel

 Of course, Dublin also has tons of budget-friendly accommodations!
-I’m staying at the Generator Hostel (Chimney Viewing Tower, Arran Quay, Smithfield, Dublin, D07 F2VF), which is just a short walk to Temple Bar.
-The receptionist is very friendly, and there’s a bar with live music and a cafĂ©/restaurant area on site!
+I’m staying at the Generator Hostel, which is just a short walk to Temple Bar.
+The receptionist is very friendly and there’s a bar with live music and a café/restaurant area on site!

 It has private or dorm rooms, a cinema room, games room, lockers, laundry, towels (for a small fee), and even bike rentals!
-There’s no kitchen though, and breakfast vouchers are available for 7.50 EUR per person.
+There’s no kitchen though, and breakfast vouchers are available as well.

-I’m staying in a 6-bed ensuite female-only dorm, and it’s great chatting with other travelers again, and the beds are very comfy!
+I’m staying in a 6-bed ensuite female-only dorm and the beds are very comfy!
 I just would have appreciated a privacy curtain when I wanted to be left alone, but otherwise, it’s perfect!

 How to Get to and Around Dublin